-In this article I dig deep into some crucial benefits to lifting weights and how to safely incorporate weightlifting to your exercise routine even if you are not particularly interested in looking like Schwarzenegger.
+In this article I dig deep into some crucial benefits to lifting weights and how to safely incorporate weight training to your exercise routine even if you are not particularly interested in looking like Schwarzenegger.
 When starting out lifting weights for best results it is important to start slow, take rest days, and always use proper form by following a strict plan such as The Muscle Experiment.

 As you get stronger you will notice that not only can you lift heavier weights more easily but you can also lift them for longer.
 You should increase the amount lifting gradually to gain more strength.